-Children will not be made to take part if they do not want to, however we do hope that all pupils in Year 6 will be weighed and measured.
-If your child is absent on the specific day that the measurements take place, we would encourage you to have a go at measuring your child using the NHS BMI Calculator
+Withdrawing a child from the programme will mean withdrawing them from vision screening and height and weight measurements Children will not be made to take part if they do not want to, however we do hope that all reception pupils will be weighed and measured.
+If your child is absent on the specific day that the measurements take place, the School Nursing Service may revisit the school later to weigh and measure your child.
+Alternatively, we would encourage you to have a go at measuring your child using the NHS BMI Calculator and take your child to the community optician to ensure good eye health.